-Petitioner with her request for hearing submitted the following materials: a letter from Petitioner dated March 5, 2010 (including her attestation that she "signed two Medicare form 855Is.
+Petitioner with his request for hearing submitted the following materials: a letter from Petitioner dated March 5, 2010 (including his attestation that he "signed two Medicare form 855Is.
 I signed the original form in July 2009. . . . the second duplicate form for the first form was signed in July of 2009 and the second was signed in September/October of 2009."); a copy of a USPS Domestic Return Receipt for certified mail showing receipt by Palmetto on July 30, 2009; and a form CMS-855I signed by Petitioner dated July 24, 2009 that Petitioner says was sent to Palmetto.
 I designate these materials as Petitioner's Exhibits 1 through 3, respectively.
 CMS objected to the admission of these materials as barred by 42 C.F.R. § 498.56(e), which requires a supplier appealing an enrollment determination to have "good cause" for submitting "new documentary evidence . . . for the first time at the ALJ level."
-Petitioner in her brief did not respond to CMS's objections nor allege having submitted these materials previously to Palmetto during reconsideration.
+Petitioner in his brief did not respond to CMS's objections nor allege having submitted these materials previously to Palmetto during reconsideration.

-I consider Petitioner's March 5, 2010 letter offering her attestation (P. Ex.
+I consider Petitioner's March 5, 2010 letter offering his attestation (P. Ex.
 1) to be in the nature of an offer of testimony and thus not the "documentary evidence" addressed by section 498.56(e).
-I agree with CMS that Petitioner failed to demonstrate (or allege) good cause for her failure to submit the other two exhibits to Palmetto on reconsideration, and I thus decline to admit Petitioner's Exhibits 2 and 3.
+I agree with CMS that Petitioner failed to demonstrate (or allege) good cause for his failure to submit the other two exhibits to Palmetto on reconsideration, and I thus decline to admit Petitioner's Exhibits 2 and 3.
 My ruling has little practical effect, however, because CMS, which is not subject to the evidentiary restriction in section 498.56(e), submitted these materials among its proposed exhibits.
 See CMS Ex.
-17, at 8-37.
+18, at 8-37.
 In any event, however, the July 24, 2009 enrollment application and the return receipt card are ultimately immaterial to my decision as they do not establish that the application was mailed, let alone received by Palmetto, and CMS's evidence that no such document was received in July or August 2009 is persuasive.

-With her combined brief and appeal file, Petitioner submitted her Exhibits I - VII, consisting of the following: enrollment applications for Petitioner and the other physician signed July 24, 2009 (P. Exs.
+With his combined brief and appeal file, Petitioner submitted his Exhibits I - VII, consisting of the following: enrollment applications for the other physician and for Petitioner, signed July 24, 2009 (P. Exs.
 I and II, respectively), their joint hearing request (P. Ex.
 III), lists of their unbilled charges (P. Exs.
 IV and V), a document Petitioner identifies as a Palmetto notice, containing instructions for implementing regulatory changes to the effective date regulations (P. Ex.
 VI), and monthly Medicare Advisories for November 2008 through April 2009 (P. Ex.
 VII).
 Petitioner's representative, the ADO practice manager, reports being advised by the CRD staff attorney that the July 24, 2009 application (P. Ex.
-I) would not be considered "new" evidence because Petitioner had submitted it with her request for hearing.
+II) would not be considered "new" evidence because Petitioner had submitted it with his request for hearing.
 P. Br. at 1-2.
-As noted above, this document is in the record in CMS's exhibits in any case, and I do not discuss it further.
-Petitioner made no allegation of good cause for the failure to have submitted the other exhibits on reconsideration.
-The exhibits that were issued by Palmetto or CMS (P. Exs.
-VI and VII) are arguably not documentary evidence of disputed facts and are within CMS's control without a need for Petitioner to have submitted them to the contractor.
-In any event, Petitioner's Exhibits IV - VIII ultimately are not material either as they provide no basis to grant the relief she seeks.
-As I explain further below, these exhibits go to Petitioner's argument that she did not have sufficient notice of a change to the enrollment regulations that significantly shortened the period during which physicians may retroactively bill for services.
-As that change was effected by regulation, I am bound to apply it, notwithstanding Petitioner's assertions that she and ADO were unaware of it and that she incurred Medicare charges during the period before the beginning date of her billing privileges.
+As noted above, this document is in the record in CMS's exhibits in any case, and I do not discuss it further.4